The balance equation: Ambition vs. burnout in business

 Ambition is a gift.
 It drives innovation, propels growth, and builds meaningful legacies.
 But without balance, ambition can also become a trap.
 By recognizing burnout signals, redefining success, and building systems that prioritize recovery and focus, leaders can thrive over the long term.

-The key to mastering the balance equation is remembering this: success isn’t just about hitting your goals - it’s about how you feel when you get there.
+The key to mastering the balance equation is remembering this: Success isn’t just about hitting your goals - it’s about how you feel when you get there.
 Are you thriving, or just surviving?
 The choice is yours to make.